 Day 2 of the study tour took the group to Stanford University.
 Guest bloggers Olivier Schwarz, from the University of Neuchatel, and Sylvie Fournier, from the University of Geneva, bring us up to speed on the day’s events and lessons learned.
 They co-wrote the following post:

-no images were foundDay #2 began with a meeting at the Alumni Building of Stanford University.
+We cannot display this galleryDay #2 began with a meeting at the Alumni Building of Stanford University.
 Ian Hsu, who is Director for Media Outreach at the Office of Public Affairs, welcomes us.
 Today, the Facebook page and the Twitter account (@Stanford) are the third and fourth most visited sites of all Stanford University pages on the web.
 How did they manage this, we ask?
 In 2005, Ian Hsu launched the first Stanford University Facebook page.
 Since then, the platform has never stopped growing and now has more than 233,000 likes.
 What are their tips and secrets?
 We all want to know.

 First, they try to understand what kind of information people read.
 They do a lot of surveys on the web, but also by phone to know who are the people following them, how many times per day do they go one Facebook, and where did they learn about the Facebook page, etc. Understanding who is out there helps Ian’s team to know what to say in posts.

 “The most important thing is to make people interact,” says Hsu, “And for that there is nothing better than hiring interns to take care of posts.
 Our survey shows us clearly that since we’ve had them, the traffic on Facebook and Twitter has increased more than significantly.”

 Hsu finds interns through interviews and trains them over a few weeks using staging Facebook and Twitter pages.
 They then go out on the real pages and are monitored until they are ready to have the key of the house.
 “It’s quite a long process but it worth it,” explains Hsu.
 “Last year we had three interns.
 This year we’ve hired twelve!”